MicroEJ/docs/MWT/architecture.rst

 Widget
 ~~~~~~

-A widget is an object that is intended to be displayed on a screen and that can interact with the user.
+A widget is an object that is intended to be displayed on a screen.
 A Widget occupies a specific region of the display and holds a state.
+A user may interact with a widget (using a touch screen or a button for example).

 Widgets are arranged on a desktop.
 A widget can be part of only one desktop hierarchy, and can appear only once on that desktop.

 Container
 ~~~~~~~~~

 A container follows the composite pattern: it is a widget composed of other widgets.
 It also defines the layout policy of its children (defining their bounds).
-The children's locations are relative to the location of their parent.
+The children's positions are relative to the position of their parent.
 Containers can be nested to design elaborate user interfaces.

 Widgets added to a container are stored in a list.
 The order of the list defines the widgets' front-to-back stacking order within the container.
 By default, a Widget is added to the end of the list (so to the bottom of the stacking order).